-§ 8.918 FINDINGS AND PURPOSE
+§ 8.918-Findings and Purpose-FINDINGS AND PURPOSE

-(a) All water that flows through or falls onto the Rincon Reservation is precious and contributes to Aquifer recharge on the Rincon Reservation.
-The waters of the Rincon Reservation support a diverse assemblage of flora, fauna, and Habitats.
-The quality of these water resources affects the political integrity, economic security, health, and welfare of the Rincon Band as well as subsistence, cultural, commercial, and other uses by tribal and non-tribal members.

-(b) Over 100% of the residential water supply for the Rincon Reservation is currently pumped from ground water wells on the Rincon Reservation.
-Recharge of the Aquifers is primarily from local precipitation (i.e., that which falls on or near the Rincon Reservation).
-Where surface waters contribute to Aquifer recharge, ground water is susceptible to Contamination.

-(c) Activities occurring on all lands within the Rincon Reservation have the potential to impair the quality of Rincon Reservation Waters; impairment of the quality of waters of the Rincon Reservation threatens the economic security, health, and welfare of the Rincon Band.
+- (a) All water that flows through or falls onto the Rincon Reservation is precious and contributes to Aquiferaquifer recharge on the Rincon Reservation.
+The waters of the Rincon Reservation support a diverse assemblage of flora, fauna, and Habitats.habitats.
+The quality of these water resources affects the political integrity, economic security, health, and welfare of the Rincon Band as well as subsistence, cultural, commercial, and other uses by tribal and non-tribal members. - (b) Over 100% of the residential water supply for the Rincon Reservation is currently pumped from ground water wells on the Rincon Reservation.
+Recharge of the Aquifersaquifers is primarily from local precipitation (i.e., that which falls on or near the Rincon Reservation).
+Where surface waters contribute to Aquiferaquifer recharge, ground water is susceptible to Contamination. - (c) Activities occurring on all lands within the Rincon Reservation have the potential to impair the quality of Rincon Reservation Waters; impairment of the quality of waters of the Rincon Reservation threatens the economic security, health, and welfare of the Rincon Band. - (d) The purpose of the water quality standards program is to protect Rincon Reservation waters from Contaminants which may (1) have an adverse effect on the health of all Persons present on the Rincon Reservation and/or (2) degrade the integrity of the Rincon Reservation Waters. - (e) The Rincon Band, acting through the RED, pursuant to the Quality Assurance Project Plan for Groundwater and Surface Water Sampling, dated September 23, 2009 [CMI], has been developed for the monitoring of surface and groundwater sources within the Rincon Reservation. - (f) The purposes of this Ordinance are to establish water quality standards for Rincon Reservation Waters consistent with all beneficial uses, including public health and public enjoyment; the propagation, protection, and restoration of wildlife Habitats; and the protection of Rincon Reservation waters as cultural, economic and spiritual resources of the Rincon people.

-Adopted 1/30/13

-(d) The purpose of the water quality standards program is to protect Rincon Reservation waters from Contaminants which may (1) have an adverse effect on the health of all Persons present on the Rincon Reservation and/or (2) degrade the integrity of the Rincon Reservation Waters.

-(e) The Rincon Band, acting through the RED, pursuant to the Quality Assurance Project Plan for Groundwater and Surface Water Sampling, dated September 23, 2009, has been developed for the monitoring of surface and groundwater sources within the Rincon Reservation.

-(f) The purposes of this Ordinance are to establish water quality standards for Rincon Reservation Waters consistent with all beneficial uses, including public health and public enjoyment; the propagation, protection, and restoration of wildlife Habitats; and the protection of Rincon Reservation waters as cultural, economic and spiritual resources of the Rincon people.
+(g) All waters of the Rincon Reservation shall maintain a level of water quality that provides for the attainment and maintenance of the water quality standards of downstream waters, including the downstream waters of a state or another federally-recognized tribe.

-§ 8.919 NON-POINT SOURCE MANAGEMENT PROGRAM
+§ 8.919 Non-Point Source Management Program NON-POINT SOURCE MANAGEMENT PROGRAM

-(a) Identification of Best Management Practices.
+- (a) Identification of Best Management Practices.
 Best Management Practices ("BMP's") are those practices determined to be practical, acceptable to the public, and effective in preventing water Pollution or reducing the amount of Pollution generated by non-point sources.
 Best Management Practices include information and education programs, technical and financial assistance, technology transfer, demonstration projects, monitoring/evaluation systems, and regulation and enforcement.
-The Rincon Environmental Department and other departments within the Rincon Band will develop and present BMP's to the Tribal Council for approval in accordance with Tribal Law.

-(b) Reservation Wide Program Objectives.
+The Rincon Environmental Department and other departments within the Rincon Band will develop and present BMP's to the Tribal Council for approval in accordance with Tribal Law. - (b) Reservation Wide Program Objectives.
 Reservation wide program objectives include current as well as proposed programs and identify activities, products, responsible agencies, and funding.
 The Tribal Government, acting by and through, Tribal Administration and the RED, is responsible for water and natural resource management activities, such as, herbicide use, wellhead protection, residential and commercial building, utility and road building which will require the adoption of approved BMPs.
-The following non-exhaustive list of BMP's will need to be approved by the Tribal Council upon recommendation by Tribal Administration and the RED:

-(1) Land Assignment and Lease Ordinance;

-- (2) Habitat Conservation Ordinance;

-- (3) Pollution Discharge Prohibition Ordinance;

-- (4) Land Use, Development Standards and Zoning Plan;

-- (5) Pesticides Ordinance; and
+The following non-exhaustive list of BMP's will need to be approved by the Tribal Council upon recommendation by Tribal Administration and the RED: - (1) Land Assignment and Lease Ordinance; - (2) Habitat Conservation Ordinance; - (3) Pollution Discharge Prohibition Ordinance; - (4) Land Use, Development Standards and Zoning Plan; - (5) Pesticides Ordinance; and

-- (6) Road Construction
+(6) Road Construction

-§ 8.920 RULE-MAKING AUTHORITY
+§ 8.920-Rule-Making Authority RULE-MAKING AUTHORITY